ah100101/chasing-alex-run/content/posts/10-surprises-from-climbing-mount-kilimanjaro.md

 #### 4. There really isn't that much downtime

 Eight days is a lot of time.
 It's particularly a lot of time when you're not going to have access to internet.
 We brought a few card games and I considered bringing more than one book.
 I didn't touch the one book I did bring and I think our group played cards three or four times for an hour or two max.
 Even though we didn't cover a ton of mileage during the hikes, by the time we got to camp we were usually exhausted and ready to sleep.
-The daily schedule ran something along the lines of:
+The daily schedule was along the lines of:

 * 4 - 5 am - Summon mental willpower to get out of sleeping bag
 * 6 am - Coffee and breakfast